mosip/resident-services/performance-test/README.md

 ### Designing the workload model for performance test execution

 * Calculation of number of users depending on Transactions per second (TPS) provided by client
-* The script and the below calculation is preconfigured as per 100 tps, if you are testing for other tps, the below values neds to be adjusted.
+* The script and the below calculation is preconfigured as per 100 tps, if you are testing for other tps, the below values needs to be adjusted.

 * Applying little's law
 	* Users = TPS * (SLA of transaction + think time + pacing)